 Click on the description of bug and you will be redirected to the detail page of the bug.
 You will find all the data that you provided through LambdaTest already presented in the bug.
 LambdaTest automatically includes test environment details and related screenshots in the GitHub repository as attachments.

 You can work with one integration at a time.
 So if you would want to integrate to some 3rd party application of the similar type, other than the GitHub then you would have to remove your present integration.
 Here is how you can do it.

 Step 1: Login to your LambdaTest account.

-Step 2: Select ‘Settings’ from the left navigation menu bar & click on ‘Integrations’.
+Step 2: Select ‘Integrations’ from the left navigation menu bar.
 This will guide you to the same screen from where you initiated GitHub installation.
-You will also find other 3rd party applications, available to integrate with your LambdaTest account.
+You will also find other third party applications, available to integrate with your LambdaTest account.

 That was all you need to know for LambdaTest + GitHub Integration.
 Increase your productivity with our integrations.
 If you still have any questions for us, please feel free to let us know.
 Our experts are always available on available on chat to help you out with any roadblock regarding our product.
 Happy testing!